wg9661/SPIFFI/README.md

 run SPIFFI_main_orientation.m
 ```

-Each script loads the bundled demo data from `SPIFFIdata/` and displays a comparison figure (widefield vs. SPIFFI).
+Each script loads the bundled demo data from `SPIFFIdata/` and displays a comparison figure.

 ---